btrask/stronglink/client/README.md

 Implementation status: not implemented

 **GET /sln/alts/[algo]/[hash]**
-TODO - should return the list of hash URIs for a given file.
+TODO - should return a URI list of hash URIs for a given file.

 Implementation status: not implemented